 The Wheeler Museum also houses the permanent collection of the Show Jumping Hall of Fame, displaying photos and artifacts of the men, women, and horses who have made great contributions to the sport.

-Visit the museum in Lexington, KY or here, online, where you can view video tours and archives of our exhibits and artifacts from the history of the hunter/jumper sport.
+Visit the museum in Lexington, KY, or here, online, where you can view video tours and archives of our exhibits and artifacts.

-Kenny Wheeler, who resides at Cismont Manor Farm in Keswick, Virginia, continues to actively train horses.
-He has trained horses who have earned over 115 AHSA/USEF Horse of the Year National Champions and Grand Champions; 9 Grand Championships at the National Horse Show; 16 Championships and 4 Grand Championships at the Pennsylvania National; 12 Hunter Grand Championships at Devon; and Best Young Horse at Devon for 34 years in a row.
+Kenny Wheeler continues to train horses at his Cismont Manor Farm in Keswick, Virginia.
+Horses he has trained have earned more than 115 AHSA/USEF Horse of the Year National Champions and Grand Champions; 9 Grand Championships at the National Horse Show; 16 Championships and 4 Grand Championships at the Pennsylvania National; 12 Hunter Grand Championships at Devon; and Best Young Horse at Devon for 34 years in a row.

 Sallie and Kenny Wheeler